jordanmack/ckb-tools/README.md

 ## Developing

-These instructions describe how to develop using the CKB.tools code base.
+These instructions describe how to launch, run, and develop using the CKB.tools code base.
+If you don't need to develop and just want to use the tools, visit the [CKB.tools](https://ckb.tools/) website.

 ### Prerequisites